Experiencing the MDes UW program in a multitude of roles: as a student, an educator, a researcher, a colleague, and as part of a cohort.

 Spaces

-The MDes studio is located on the 3rd floor of the Art Building on the Seattle campus of the University of Washington.
+The MDes studio is located on the 2nd floor of the Art Building on the Seattle campus of the University of Washington, with a direct view of the Quad (and the cherry blossom show in the spring).
 The space combines individual desks (each student has their own assigned desk) as well as a shared space that can be used for socializing or fabricating larger prototypes and projects.

 You will have access to tools via a series of spaces in the Art Building and on campus.
 The spaces include the library, maker spaces (which give you access to laser cutters, 3d printers, sewing machines, vinyl cutters, electronics tools, etc.), woodworking shop, prototyping lab, computer centers (giving you access to large plotter printers), a digital portfolio studio (for photography), and more.
 You can read more about the tools and spaces here. →